exezin/gb-convert/README.md

 The map conversion takes in a 256x256 image (32x32 tiles), and matches the tiles in the image, with the tiles from your tilesheet, and outputs the assembly equivalent of your map for use on the Gameboy.

+The -i flag inverts the color order, useful if you want to change the transparent color for sprite layers, etc

 ### Make
 ```
 mkdir build